 For example, AirTags don’t work like the Domino’s delivery tracker—you won’t get to watch the route someone takes or know when they’re seconds away from your doorstep.
 But once the car reaches its destination and stops moving, you’ll see its location—assuming other devices in the Find My network are close enough to catch the AirTag’s Bluetooth signal.

 As with kids and pets, GPS devices are the way to go for tracking cars.
-Check out our recommended GPS vehicle trackers for more information.

 Can Apple AirTag be used to track luggage?

 Yes, Apple AirTag can be used to track luggage.
 You won’t be able to see its real-time progress down the baggage claim conveyor belt, but you’ll know it safely made it to the correct airport.

 Apple AirTag safety questions